cdktf/cdktf-provider-azuread/docs/provider.java.md

 The application password to use when authenticating as a Service Principal using a Client Secret.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azuread/2.41.0/docs#client_secret AzureadProvider#client_secret}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azuread/2.42.0/docs#client_secret AzureadProvider#client_secret}

+---

+##### `clientSecretFilePath`<sup>Optional</sup> <a name="clientSecretFilePath" id="@cdktf/provider-azuread.provider.AzureadProvider.Initializer.parameter.clientSecretFilePath"></a>

+- *Type:* java.lang.String

+The path to a file containing the application password to use when authenticating as a Service Principal using a Client Secret.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azuread/2.42.0/docs#client_secret_file_path AzureadProvider#client_secret_file_path}

 ---